jellyfisheart/jellyfisheart/README.md

 ## For everyone else who may wish to be closer:

 I'm 20 and medicated.
 I take nothing seriously.
 If you have an issue either tell me or get a life, a job, a hobby or all of the above 𖹭𖹭𖹭𖹭𖹭!!!
 I literally don't gaf about confrontation just tell me what I did and I'll apologize and hope we can move on.
 If you're the type to drop someone after one mistake DNI please for my sake, I'm a human who makes those and would rather NOT have to walk on eggshells for everyone I meet.
-Don't put me on a pedestal cause I do make fuckups.. like a normal human
+Don't put me on a pedaestal cause I do make fuckups..
+Like a normal human.

  I don't fully block people until I feel I have to.
 I will typically keep my distance or hide you for a few hours/days